Toxic & Positive Stress: How to Maintain a Healthy Balance with Dr. Alexandra Crosswell

-Decades of research have demonstrated that stress is harmful for our brains and bodies.
-But that is not the end of the story.
-Recent discoveries have identified how to combat the negative effects of stress with brief techniques to use in daily life.
-Dr. Crosswell will discuss the science of stress, and introduce evidence-based practices that build and maintain stress resilience.
+Decades of research demonstrates that some forms of stress are toxic for our brains and bodies, while other forms can actually enhance performance.
+What is the difference between toxic and positive stress, and can we turn one form into another?
+Dr. Crosswell will discuss the science of stress, including evidence-based practices to build and maintain stress resilience.
 Program is presented by St. Charles Health System with additional support from Brooks Resources Corporation, the Associated Students of COCC and the Associated Students of OSU-Cascades.
-About Dr. Crosswell: Alexandra D. Crosswell, PhD is an Assistant Professor in the Department of Psychiatry at UCSF, as well as the Executive Director of the National Institute on Aging Stress Measurement Network.
+About Dr. Crosswell: Alexandra D. Crosswell, PhD is an Assistant Professor in the Department of Psychiatry at UCSF, as well as the Executive Director of the National Institute on Aging's Stress Measurement Network.
 Her research examines the pathways linking chronic stress to changes in physical and cognitive health, and how mind-body practices can be used to remain resilient to daily stress.
 She received her BA from Duke University and her PhD in Health Psychology from UCLA.

 2600 NW College Way

 Bend, OR 97701

 Thank you for your input.
 Please fill out the form below and provide as much information as possible about updates to this event or venue.